Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report)

 \section{Evaluation}

 This section presents detailed experimental evaluations of the feasibility and benefits of \name.
 We first created 68 different manifests for all the 200+ smart home use cases (Section \ref{sec:feasibility}).
 Note, these manifests only work with bare-bone server implementations as we do not have proprietary backend implementations from manufacturers.
 We then analyzed types of pre-processing opportunities that can be enabled by these manifests (\S\ref{sec:expressiveness}).
 We also investigated the feasibility of balancing the tradeoff between privacy protection and utility for each type of pre-processing (\S\ref{sec:dataegressreduction}).
 We later built five end-to-end real-world \name apps, covering five data types and used these apps to evaluate our system performance (i.e., latency and throughput) (\S\ref{sec:eval-system}).
-To test the usability of \name APIs, we provided the \name manifest authoring interface to 6 developers and ask them to author four manifests with pre-configured sensors and cloud services (\S\ref{sec:zoomstudy}).
 Finally, we demonstrate several hub privacy features that both developers and users essentially get for free, which work across apps and devices (\S\ref{sec:independentfeatures}).